Ankle Sprains Brompton

 - Did the injury occur after stepping awkwardly during walking or running?

-Typically, as stated above, ankle sprains occur when a runner or walker misjudges a step or lands on an uneven surface.
-In sports, it happens due to sudden direction changes or landing on another competitor’s foot.
+As previously noted, ankle sprains are often caused by runners or walkers misjudging a step or landing on an uneven surface.
+In sports, it commonly results from changing direction or landing on another player's foot.

 Ankle Sprains Treatment